Huangying-Zhan/marker-detection/README.md

         |-- img_1_marker_1_1.xml
 ```

 Now, after constructing the dataset, we need to use a *.txt* to save the prefix (i.e. without .JPEG and .xml) of the files such that the program can trace back the files in training phase.
-Moreover, I have separated the dataset into training set (80%) and validation set (20%).
+Moreover, I have separated the dataset into training set (80%) and testing set (20%).

 ```
 |-- marker_dataset